AMorgaut/wakanda-node/README.md

 **Any contribution is welcome :-)**

-In the meantime, the Wakanda team will probably and more node.js API support too
+In the meantime, the Wakanda team will probably and more node.js API support too.
+It looks like the command line API is going to get better in Wakanda 9, potentially via more node.js `process` API support (`stdin`, `stdout`, `stderr`, and `env` ?)

 ## License